Setsuna F. Seiei

-Setsuna was created as a Kurd because director Seiji Mizushima wanted to explore the situation people in the Middle East go through which forces them to participate in wars.
+Setsuna was created as a Kurd and Muslim because director Seiji Mizushima wanted to explore the situation people in the Middle East go through which forces them to participate in wars.
 He was also made to contrast previous Gundam characters who were relatable with the audience.
 Setsuna has been a popular character in Japan, where voice actor Mamoru Miyano received an award for the role, and within the Gundam fanbase, ranking highly in various polls.
 However, critical reception to Setsuna's character from English-language publications for anime, manga and other media has been mixed, criticizing his silent personality but praising his growth across the series.

 Character creation

-Setsuna being a Kurd and Muslim was an intentional decision by Sunrise.
+Setsuna being a Kurd was an intentional decision by Sunrise.
 This was done as critique to Japan's apathy towards religion.
 Director Seiji Mizushima wanted to give viewers a close approach to the wars in the Middle East, believing the problem would not be solved in a long time.
 Mizushima aimed to make the viewers understand Setsuna's feelings as a result of living under war conditions.
 In regards to his personality, Mizushima wanted the series' protagonist that could not be related with the audience.
 This was done to contrast previous Gundam protagonists and appeal to young viewers.
 While he saw his past as difficult to understand he might look appealing as a result.
 The staff also wanted to create a character the audience could relate to.
-Late in the series, Setsuna's Quanta system was introduced in order to convey his message that he wants war to end through communication rather than violence.
+Late in the series, Setsuna's Qan[T] (Quantum) system was introduced in order to convey his message that he wants war to end through communication rather than violence.
 This idea was explored once again in the movie where the plot was written so that nobody except Setsuna could end the conflict.